bernhardAxonIvy/doc/README.md

 * **Visual Studio Code**
     * Plugin *lextudio.restructuredtext* for syntax highlighting and code completion.
     * Plugin *rewrap* to wrap lines to 80 characters with ALT+Q
+    * Plugin *Graphviz Interactive Preview* (by tintinweb) for interactive preview of our dot images.

 * **Other Tools**
     * Use Grammarly plugins for online spell checking